Do you know how to treat major fiddle leaf fig problems?

 We fiddle leaf fig owners try to do right by our fiddles, but sometimes we don’t get it quite right.
 Or something happens beyond our control that throws our poor trees into crisis mode!

 What should you do when this happens?
+How should you fix fiddle leaf fig problems?

 How do you help your tree bounce back after a serious insect infestation, a bacterial infection, an accident, or after your pet used the pot as a litter box?